RojJuan/rojjuan/README.md

 🌎 **Where I live:** I am a Colombian immigrant now residing in Canada.

-💻 **What I do:** I create engaging content for YouTube, Twitch, and TikTok within the realm of Geometry Dash.
+💻 **What I do:** I create content, produce music and code

 🎯 **My Interests:** Programming, music, computers, video editing, and Linux.

 🗣️ **Spoken Languages:** English, French, and Spanish due to my immigration to Quebec at a young age.

-👨‍💻 **Coding Languages:** I use HTML with Tailwind CSS and JavaScript with React.
+👨‍💻 **Coding Languages:** I use HTML with Tailwind CSS and JavaScript/Typescript with React.

 📚 **My Learning Journey:**